- 04 Nov 2022

 Overview

-In this article, we will learn how to use Jinja Templating to create dashboard filters that can directly interact with a Virtual Dataset's inner SQL query.
+In this article, we will learn how to use Jinja Templating to retrieve filter selections that can be used directly in your Virtual Dataset's SQL query:

 The Process